Subscribe To This Site

 There are many different types of insulation to choose from: buy the best you can afford.
 The loft space inside houses is a big source of heat loss, partly because of the large surface area of the roof itself but also because there needs to be ventilation channels between the main joists and the roof.
 So a good level of insulation on the attic floor will help keep your home warmer and easier to heat.

 The deeper your insulation the better for your energy efficient home.
 4 inches (10cms) is minimum; 6 inches (15cms) is better.
+The British standard seems to go up every year.
+It is now 30cms which should ensure a very good level of insulation.
 You can even buy wool insulation now, which is very environmentally friendly.
 Other common types include polystyrene foam and fibreglass which can be a health hazard.

 See Best attic insulation for the different types of attic insulation now available and their benefits.